sangar82/sangar-scaffold-spark/README.rst

 Remove the index.php file on Codeigniter User Guide: http://codeigniter.com/user_guide/general/urls.html

-sangar-scaffold-spark Requirement: Access via domain, not via localhost
+Sangar-scaffold-spark Requirement: Access via domain, not via localhost
 =====================

 You must create a virtualhost (and modify your host file) and access your Codeigniter project via domain, don't use localhost.